bredmold/recipes/README.md

 See the issues tab in GitHub for more information, as well.

+* Logging out from recipe view, then logging back in presents a warning on login
+  * The warning should be shown before logout, and the recipe discarded at that time
+* Present a useful error the user when we fail to save a recipe
+* Backend needs a search by partial title
 * Use CloudFront or another hosting provider to host the application bundle
 * OAuth integration
   * Log in with your Google account